nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 Most of the data used by large companies isn't available to the majority of people.
 E.g. Amazon , Microsoft and Google offer great APIs but you interact with a black-box model.
 Also speech recognition needs openness and freedom.
-Mozilla launched Common Voice project in 2017.
+Mozilla launched the Common Voice project in 2017.
 A project to make voice recognition data and APIs open and accessible to everyone.
 Contributing to this great project is simple: Go to
 <https://voice.mozilla.org/> and speak some sentences and validate some.